Los Angeles Almanac Logo

 Department Sworn Officers* Number of Residents per Officer Address & Telephone

-In 2010, in an unprecedented move by any California city, the City of Maywood disbanded almost all municipal departments and services, including the Maywood Police Department, effective June 30 of that year.
-The city council was forced to respond to cancellation of the city's workman's compensation and commercial insurance coverage by the California Joint Powers Insurance Authority (JPIA), due to a poor claims history over the period of 2005 to 2010.
-This negative claims history included a number of expensive lawsuits against the police department (the department was reported to hire officers fired by other law enforcement agencies).
-After dismissal of the police department, the city contracted with the the Los Angeles County Sheriff's Department for police services.
-The Maywood Police Department had also served a contract for the City of Cudahy for police services, after Cudahy cancelled their contract with the Sheriff's Department in 2003.
-With the disbanding of the Maywood Police Department, Cudahy was forced to re-contract with the Sheriff.
+In 2010, in an unprecedented move by any California city, the City of Maywood disbanded almost all municipal departments and services, including the Maywood Police Department.
+The city council was forced to do this in response to cancellation of the city's workman's compensation and commercial insurance coverage by the California Joint Powers Insurance Authority (JPIA), due to a poor claims history from 2005 to 2010.
+These claims included a number of expensive lawsuits against the police department (the department was reported to hire officers fired by other law enforcement agencies).
+After dismissing the police department, the city had to contract with the the Los Angeles County Sheriff's Department for police services.
+Incidentally, Maywood Police Department itself had been contracted to provide police services contract to the neighboring City of Cudahy since 2003, after Cudahy cancelled its own contract with the Sheriff's Department.
+With the disbanding of the Maywood Police Department, Cudahy again had to contract with the Sheriff.

 In July 2000, after long, bitter contention between Compton City Council and the Compton Police Department, the council voted to disband the department and contract with the Los Angeles County Sheriff's Department for police services.
 The council cited financial savings.
 Members of the department attributed the move to a vendetta against the department.